 Everyone makes mistakes, it’s what they take away from that mistake that matters.
 Depending on what the candidate says, you’ll be able to assess their level of insight, especially in terms of problem-solving.
 It will be interesting to see how the candidate handles this question, as they should not pass the blame onto others and focus more on what they personally took away from the experience.

-For example, when interviewing for a position within your dentist practice, the goal here is to discuss an honest failure to better understand how the candidate handles setbacks when things don’t go as planned — and more importantly, what they took away from it.
+For example, when interviewing for a position within your dental practice, the goal here is to discuss an honest failure to better understand how the candidate handles setbacks when things don’t go as planned — and more importantly, what they took away from it.
 The failure may have been a team failure, which is fine, as long as they elaborate on what they learned from the situation.

 Regardless of your hiring process and the questions you ask, in addition to your specific needs, it’s important to remain mindful of the long-term potential of each candidate, their level of passion, and ability to put their skill to action, as well as whether or not they are a team player.